SAP-samples/teched2023-AD263/exercises/ex0/README.md

 - [(Optional) Exercise 6 - Alert Notification service - Send a Notification Email based on a custom event](../ex6/README.md)
 - [(Optional) Exercise 7 -  Alert Notification service - Trigger an Ops Remedtiation Command (via SAP Automation Pilot)](../ex7/README.md)

-The main concept behing the scenarios is that:
-   	- the cloud app will trigger events which are going to be ingested into the Alert Notification service API;
-   	- based on configurations made within the Alert Notification service (covered in the upcomming excercices) the Alert Notificaiton service is going to trigger actions such as:
+The main concept behing the scenarios is that the cloud app will trigger events which are going to be ingested into the Alert Notification service API.
+Once that is done, based on configurations made within the Alert Notification service (covered in the upcomming excercices) the Alert Notificaiton service is going to trigger actions such as:
-    	-- create a ticket in an Incident Management (Ticketing system);
+- create a ticket in an Incident Management (Ticketing system);
-      	-- send an alert via email;
+- send an alert via email;
-       	-- fire an automated remediation action.
+- fire an automated remediation action.

 **Note:** In customer environments incident management can be handled by a broad variety of Incident Management Tools provided by different vendors.
 In this hands-on session we will use a mock application (already deployed in your sub-accoint) to simulate an Incident Management tool with limited functionality.
 Please note that SAP does not offer or recommend any specific solution.